 Agencies that commonly condemn property in North Carolina include:

-Under transportation statutes, the NCDOT often condemns personal property for roadway projects.
+Under transportation statutes, the NCDOT often condemns land and improvements for roadway projects.

-State Lands laws allow for the NCDOA to condemn private property for many state agency projects.
+State Lands laws allow the NCDOA to condemn private property for many state agency projects.

 In land condemnation actions where federal funds contribute to part or all of a project, condemnors must also follow the requirements of the Uniform Relocation Assistance and Real Property Acquisition regulations.